zthxxx/react-dev-inspector/README.md

 #### raw webpack config

-The typical raw webpack config like this below.
-//A typical raw webpack config is shown below.
+A typical raw webpack config is shown below.

 In this config, we add: